DavidWells/analytics/site/main/source/tutorials/getting-started.md

 subTitle: Start here to learn how to build apps with the analytics
 ---

-This guide will walk you though installing & wiring up **analytics** in your application.
+This guide will walk you through installing & wiring up **analytics** in your application.

 Analytics is designed to work with any frontend javascript framework and it works in plain static HTML.
 For framework specific implementation examples checkout the main [repo](https://github.com/DavidWells/analytics/tree/master/examples).